RICHARD PREDHAM, CFP®, BBA, Founder, Impact Financial Planning Inc. Ottawa, Ontario

 Richard’s practice operates in a similar manner to that of a lawyer or accountant where his client pays for professional advice, but only for the services they need.
 “It’s transparent, there’s no hidden fees, and there’s no justification for those services to cost half their life savings,” he says.
 “We talk about all financial goals – retirement plans, saving for kids’ education, buying a home, paying down debt, whatever is important to the individual.”

 The primary service at Impact Financial Planning is an initial year-long engagement with a one-time fee where Richard works with the client to create a solid financial plan.
 “It’s extremely comprehensive and by the end of the year they know they’re on track to achieve their goals.”
+The company offers its services to people in all provinces across Canada with the exception of Quebec.

 To start, Richard offers a complimentary meeting upfront.
 “I have an onboarding questionnaire and gain much of the necessary information prior to the meeting so we can be as productive as possible,” says Richard.
 “This meeting is a way to get to know the client better, who’s important to them, what’s important to them, their current situation and where they want to be.
 It’s also an opportunity for them to get to know me as a person, my experience, my process, and how it differs from the traditional ones they may have used in the past.”